app-generator/sample-django-tastypie/README.md

  👉 Generate models and API files

 On the `openapi` branch, we have added a script extended from the devtool repository: https://github.com/app-generator/devtool-openapi-parser.

-The scrpt is extended to generate a Django application at the root of the project (You can modify this setting in the `utils/openapi_parser.py` file) with a Django model and an API file based on the `openapi.json` file.
+The script is extended to generate a Django application at the root of the project (You can modify this setting in the `utils/openapi_parser.py` file) with a Django model and an API file based on the `openapi.json` file.
 For the moment, `string` and `number` type of fields are supported.
 To run the script, use the following command:
 ```
 python utils/openapi_parser.py openapi.json